-Dr. Holt took him today (I really like Dr. Holt!) and called me a little while ago to tell me that Shadow does have a UTI.
-He called Dr. Sykes, but he is out in rural Nebraska or something like that, and hasn’t returned the call yet.
-Although he didn’t want to “make a decision on Dr. Sykes’s patient,” he ultimately decided that he couldn’t just leave Shadow with a UTI.
+Dr. H took him today (I really like him!) and called me a little while ago to tell me that Shadow does have a UTI.
+He called Dr. S, but he is out in rural Nebraska or something like that, and hasn’t returned the call yet.
+Although he didn’t want to “make a decision on Dr. S’s patient,” he ultimately decided that he couldn’t just leave Shadow with a UTI.
 He gave him an antibiotic injection that should clear it up.
 He also observed that Shadow had popped a stitch (one of four), but he thought that would be fine since he still had three others and didn’t want to sedate him for that.
 I was clear to come pick him up, which I planned on doing right after dinner.

 I’m off to go visit him and deliver his nightly dose of amitriptyline!